robots4life/airbnb-eslint-prettier-sveltekit/README.md

 is created !!

-we need an `outDir` and we also need to add the path alias to tsconfig
+we need an `outDir` and we also need to add the path alias to tsconfig and include all the file types

 ```json
 {